Layout usability

 Why is whitespace important in layout design?

-Whitespace, or negative space, is essential for creating visual breathing room between elements.
+Whitespace, or Negative Space, is essential for creating visual breathing room between elements.
 It improves readability, reduces cognitive overload, and allows users to focus on key content without distraction.

 Similar Posts